 \subsection{Exact time integrals}

-So now we define $ \mathcal{G} : H^1(0,T ; L^2 (\Omega)) \cap L^2(0,T ; H^2_0(\Omega))\rightarrow \overline{\mathbb{R}} $ as follows
+So now we define $ \mathcal{G} : H^1(0,T ; L^2 (\Omega)) \cap L^2(0,T ; H^2(\Omega) \cap H^1_0(\Omega))\rightarrow \overline{\mathbb{R}} $ as follows

 We use ${H^1(\Omega)}$ seminorm for the initial condition, since then the regularity properties of the functional are better.
-Of course, one can use the ${L^2(\Omega)}$ norm instead with appropriate modifications in the proofs. $ \\ $
+Of course, one can use the ${L^2(\Omega)}$ norm instead with appropriate modifications in the proofs.

-As before, we select a sequence of spaces $V _{\mathcal{N}} $ as follows: for each $\ell \in \mathbb N$ we correspond a DNN space $ W _{\mathcal{N}} ,$ which is denoted by $W_\ell $ such that: For each $w\in H^1(0,T; L^2(\Omega))\cap L^2(0,T; H^2(\Omega)) $ there exists a $w_\ell \in W_\ell$ such that,
+As before, we select a sequence of spaces $W _{\mathcal{N}} $ as follows: for each $\ell \in \mathbb N$ we correspond a DNN space $ W _{\mathcal{N}} ,$ which is denoted by $W_\ell $ such that: For each $w\in H^1(0,T; L^2(\Omega))\cap L^2(0,T; H^2(\Omega)) $ there exists a $w_\ell \in W_\ell$ such that,

 If in addition, $w $ has higher regularity, we assume that As in the elliptic case, we do not need specific rates for $ \tilde \beta _\ell \, ,$ but only the fact that the right-hand side of \eqref{w_ell_7_hSm_TD} has an explicit dependence of Sobolev norms of $w .$ {We further assume that (possibly by employing the analog of $V_{\mathcal{N}, 0}$) if in addition $w$ belongs in $L^2(0,T ; H^1_0(\Omega)) $ then the sequence $w_\ell$ above can be selected to belong in $W_\ell \cap L^2(0,T ; H^1_0(\Omega)) \, .$} See \cite{Grohs_space_time_approx:2022} and its references where space-time approximation properties of neural network spaces are derived, see also \cite{Xu}, \cite{de2021approximation} and Remark \ref{Rmk:NNapproximation}.
 In the sequel we consider the sequence of energies